Four thieves vinegar

-Four thieves vinegar (also called thieves’ oil, Marseilles vinegar, Marseilles remedy, prophylactic vinegar, vinegar of the four thieves, camphorated acetic acid, vinaigre des quatre voleurs and acetum quator furum) is a concoction of vinegar (either from red wine, white wine, cider, or distilled white) infused with herbs, spices or garlic that was believed to protect users from the plague.
+Four thieves vinegar (also called thieves’ oil, Marseilles vinegar, Marseille's Remedy, prophylactic vinegar, vinegar of the four thieves, camphorated acetic acid, vinaigre des quatre voleurs and acetum quator furum) is a concoction of vinegar (either from red wine, white wine, cider, or distilled white) infused with herbs, spices or garlic that was believed to protect users from the plague.

 History

 This specific vinegar composition is said to have been used during black death epidemic of the medieval period, to prevent the catching of the plague.
 Similar herbal vinegars have been used as medicine since the time of Hippocrates.

 Early recipes for this vinegar called for a number of herbs to be added into a vinegar solution and left to steep for several days.
 The following vinegar recipe hung in the Museum of Paris in 1937, and is said to have been an original copy of the recipe posted on the walls of Marseille during an episode of the plague:

 Plausible reasons for not contracting the plague was that the herbal concoction contained natural flea repellents, since the flea is the carrier for the plague bacillus, Yersinia pestis.
 Wormwood has properties similar to cedar as an insect repellent, as do aromatics such as sage, cloves, camphor, rosemary, and campanula.
 Meadowsweet, although known to contain salicylic acid, is mainly used to mask odors like decomposing bodies.

 Another plausible reason for its effectiveness may be the antimicrobial properties of its constituents.
 Scientists have found wormwood, meadowsweet, wild marjoram, sage, cloves, campanula, angelica, rosemary, horehound and camphor to have antimicrobial properties.

 Another recipe called for dried rosemary, dried sage flowers, dried lavender flowers, fresh rue, camphor dissolved in spirit, sliced garlic, bruised cloves, and distilled wine vinegar.

 Modern-day versions include various herbs that typically include sage, lavender, thyme, and rosemary, along with garlic.
 Additional herbs sometimes include rue, mint, and wormwood.
 It has become traditional to use four herbs in the recipe—one for each thief, though earlier recipes often have a dozen herbs or more.
 It is still sold in Provence.
 In Italy a mixture called "seven thieves vinegar" is sold as a smelling salt, though its ingredients appear to be the same as in four thieves mixtures.